Bristol Record Society

 The Bristol Record Society is a text publication society which publishes scholarly editions of historical records and texts relating to the history of the City of Bristol.
 Founded in 1929, it is one of the oldest such societies devoted to the publication of material relating to an individual town or city.
 Through its history, it has typically published at least one volume each year, on matters ranging from the civic charters of the medieval city, to the diary of Sarah Fox, an 18th-century Quaker.
-The core aims of the Society have long been to promote historical research into the City of Bristol by making available, in print form, records that relate to the history of the city.
+The core aims of the Society are to encourage the preservation / study of historical documents relating to the history of Bristol and to make available the historical material that can be used to study the city's history.

-Like many other record societies, the Bristol Record Society is now also seeking to make more of the city's records available in electronic form.
-To this effect it has announced, for instance, its intention to make many of its back issues available via bodies such as Google Books.
+All the Bristol Record Society's volumes are available as e-publications, with the older volumes having been scanned professionally and placed on the Internet Archive.
+Volumes less than five years old are available to subscribers from its own website before being moved to the Internet Archive.